Contents[ Hide ]

 Campus and Online Master’s in Technical Communication Programs

 Relative to other master’s in communication programs in other specializations, Master’s in Technical Communication programs have fewer campus-based options.
 Students who do not live near a campus-based program may want to explore online programs as potential options.
-Currently, there are six online Master’s in Technical Communication programs.
+Currently, there are seven online Master’s in Technical Communication programs.
 See below for more information.